meri-imperiumi/handbook/docs/checklists/01_before_sailing.md

 - [ ] Put cork on heater exhaust and turn off heater circuit
 - [ ] Hank on and secure staysail
 - [ ] Install jacklines
+- [ ] Install wind blade to the self-steering windvane
+- [ ] Install tiller pilot and tie to pushpit
+- [ ] Check all standing and running rigging for chafe, missing split rings, etc
 - [ ] Ensure emergency contacts know the plan
 - [ ] Enable Priority Data for Starlink
 - [ ] Enable tracking on InReach